encode42/MatrixChecks/README.md

 Same as `checks.yml` but minified.
 It is a lot smaller in file size, but it is nearly impossible to read.
 Because of its small file size though, it can be automatically updated fast on server startup.
 This is optimized for cloud usage in `config.yml`.
 For instructions, read [Cloud Usage](https://github.com/Encode42/MatrixConfig#cloud-usage).

-#### legacy.checks.yml
-Temporary checks file from before the conditional commands update.
-Will be deleted soon.

 ### 2. Suggested changes
 1. `nofall.damage: true` -> `nofall.damage: false` (For servers with fall-damage disabled)